• Skip to primary navigation

 Step 3: Place the piece of fish into the preheated air fryer and repeat with the remaining fish sticks.

-Step 4: Have just one single layer, leaving room between each piece so that the air can circulate properly and it heats evenly.
+Step 4: Have one single layer, leaving room between each piece so the air can circulate properly and heat evenly.
 You may need to do more than one batch.

 Step 5: Spray the fish sticks and air fry the first batch for 14 minutes, flipping halfway.
-Once they are golden brown and the fish is no longer opaque they are done!
+They are done once they are golden brown and the fish is no longer opaque.

 FAQs